titoBouzout/kompiler/readme.md

       {
         // the dirname of "input" is automatically watched for restarting the node script "input": "socket/index.js",
-        // for old node versions, to use "esm" (require vs imports) "legacyToEs6": false, // defaults to false

         // in case you have a folder or file you want to watch that is outside "input" folder to restart the script.
 Useful for developing npm packages using "npm link"
         "watch": [],
       },